stackbit-projects/magical-iron-e6244/content/pages/index.md

         image_has_padding: false
       - title: Why should I mint a TipsyTiger?
         title_align: left
+        content: >
-        content: "Flip, sell, trade.
+          Flip, sell, trade.
 The TipsyTiger collection will be a top-tier NFT with its impeccable intrinsic value.
-There are many ways to earn:\_Do what your heart desires, after all, we are all NFT degens and we love the game.\n\n*   Flip TipsyTiger NFT for a quick profit, but you will lose access to the community\n\n*   Earn passive income with dividend payouts from our Hard Seltzer line \n\n*   Hold the TipsyTiger and join the community for future ventures.
-Join us in investing and multiplying our million-dollar DAO community wallet!\n"
+Do what your heart desires:

+          *   Flip TipsyTiger NFT for a quick profit, but you will lose access to the community

+          *   Earn passive income with dividend payouts from our Hard Seltzer line

+          *   Hold the TipsyTiger and join the community for future ventures.
+          Join us in investing and multiplying our million-dollar DAO community wallet!
         content_align: left
         actions: []
         actions_align: left